 Emergency procurement for COVID-19: Buying fast, smart, and open

-Rapid and efficient procurement of life-saving goods and services is essential in the fight against the Coronavirus.
-Government will likely need to resort to emergency procedures and negotiated arrangements.
-How they manage that emergency procurement will play a major role in how they contain COVID-19 and how many lives can be saved.
+Rapid and efficient procurement of life-saving goods and services is essential in the fight against health emergencies such as the Coronavirus.
+Governments have had to resort to emergency procedures and negotiated arrangements.
+How they manage this emergency procurement plays a major role in how they contain the pandemic and how many lives are saved.

 - Policy: Make emergency procedures public and open.
 This includes coordinating and centralizing procurement, setting a clear test and a written justification for emergency procedures, publishing open data, targeting price gouging, creating standard tender documents, and requiring timely reporting.

 - Coordination: Set clear goals & priorities and consolidating emergency committees for quick decision-making.
 Create strategies for capacity building and increasing participation.